walterhiggins/ScriptCraft/docs/API-Reference.md

 * remove : removes items from the inventory (Expects parameters of type `net.canarymod.api.inventory.Item` - I strongly recommend using the `items` module for constructing items)
 * contains : checks to see if there is the specified type and amount of item in the inventory (Expects parameters of type `net.canarymod.api.inventory.Item` - I strongly recommend using the `items` module for constructing items)

-The Inventory module currently only works with CanaryMod.

 ## Classroom Plugin

 The `classroom` object contains a couple of utility functions for use